This slow cooker red wine braised beef ragu is an elegant and hearty meal that is gluten free, and is the perfect easy date night dinner.

 The Cheesy Polenta (or Grits)

-Meanwhile, make the polenta.
+Meanwhile, make the polenta (or grits).
 Polenta is cornmeal that has been thickened in boiling water.
 It can be served in porridge form or it can be molded, cooled, and hardened into a loaf that can later be fried or grilled.

 Just add the cornmeal SLOWLY to salted, boiling water while whisking briskly.
 The brisk whisking will prevent a lumpy polenta.